What my father did when pastor demanded his car as seed – Actor Yomi Fash - Nigeria Today

 What my father did when pastor demanded his car as seed – Actor Yomi Fash

-Nollywood actor, Yomi Fash-Lanso , has revealed what his father did when a Pastor told him to sow his new car into his life.
-Fash-Lanso, while lamenting how some so called men of God would use God’s name to defraud their members, said his father left the church without waiting till the end of the […]
+NOLLYWOOD actor, Yomi Fash- Lanso , has revealed what his father did when a Pastor told him to sow his new car into his life.
+Fash-Lanso, while lamenting how some so called men of God would use God’s name to defraud their members, said his father left the church without waiting till the end of […]

 Do you something awesome to share with the world?
 Click here to share